 The eiderdown duvet is genuinely fit for a king due to its performance and rarity.
 Consumers looking to find the real thing need to look for origin verification.
 The global harvest of cleaned eiderdown is roughly four tons and can fit on one small truck.
 This is in high contrast to the annual goose-down harvest that is counted in the tens of thousands of tons.
 Japan alone imported 6.000t of goose down in 2010.
 In 2009, official records in Japan showed sales of eiderdown duvets were over 20t, a stark contrast to the actual average yearly eiderdown supply worldwide.
 The two main countries producing handpicked eiderdown are Canada (10-15%) and Iceland (85-90%) – Icelandic eiderdown accounts for ca. 85% of global supply.
 The eiderdown supply is naturally limited and if anything dwindling.

 A foul truth behind the common down in pillows and comforters

-Even what is considered to be the highest grade of down, used to make comfortable and costly bedding, often involves a practice called live-plucking.
+Even what is considered the highest grade of down, used to make comfortable and costly bedding, often involves a practice called live-plucking.
 Sadly a percentage of the world’s supply of down feathers has been plucked from live birds, a practice which is condemned as extremely cruel by animal welfare groups.
-The precise percentage of down harvested in this manner is uncertain; some references report that its only a small fraction while others state that its an industry and as much as 50-80% of the marked is intact optioned in this cruel manner.
+The precise percentage of down harvested in this manner is uncertain; some references report that it’s only a small fraction while others state that it’s an industry and as much as 50-80% of the market is intact optioned in this cruel manner.